Shared Decision-Making in Contraceptive Care

 Ask yourself: “Given their preferences, what information do they need?”

-4. Facilitate the selection of a contraceptive method that fits with the patient’s preferences (see Pregnancy Prevention section of the Toolkit).
+• Facilitate the selection of a contraceptive method that fits with the client’s preferences.

 “I am hearing you say that avoiding pregnancy is the most important thing to you right now.
 In that case, you may want to consider either an IUD or implant.
 Can I tell you more about those methods?”